AlexTLDR/imdb/neo4j-version/README.md

     --env NEO4J_dbms_memory_pagecache_size=4G \
     neo4j:latest

+You can try out your Neo4j container by opening http://localhost:7474/ (the Neo4j’s Browser interface) in a web browser.

 After the docker container is created, navigate to the Built in guides -> :guide movie-graph to create the movie data base